KrozisKane/Learnraria/README.md

 Used materials (images, sounds, etc.) are trademarks and copyrights of Re-Logic.

 ## About branches and versions
-Each branch in this repository will be dedicated to specific game version.
+Each branch in this repository is dedicated to a specific game version.
-I started to upload the code from 0.4 version, because early versions of the code were more like stages of forming a base for something bigger.
-The code is commented in detail.
-So far, all comments are in Russian.

 ## Сurrent version description
-Current game version is 0.4.
+Current game version is 0.5.
-For now, the game is just a window with primitivly generated "tile" game field and a character under your control.
-Game window resolution and game world size can be changed via its options in the code.
-You can move the character across the game field (with W, A, S, D and Space keys) and harvest/place its tiles (with LMB/RMB) within a certain radius from the character.
-Game field tiles and the character have its own collisions.
-Camera is centered relativly to the character, like in Terraria.
-I have also added some stuff like smooth movement and animations for all character actions.
+You can move the character across the game field (with A, D and Space keys) and mine/place its tiles (with LMB/RMB) within a certain radius from the character.
-In future versions I'll add here a changelog section with a list of specific changes.

-## Currently planned content
-As stated above, 0.4 version is just a base for more interesting things.
-The plan for future versions is presented below.

-**v0.5:**
+### Changelog
+Game:
+- Changed tile size and tile types textures to be like in the Terraria
+- Added items, which drop from mined tiles
+- Made the game field random generated and added new tiles to it (stone, iron ore, copper ore, gold ore, wood and wooden planks)
+- Reworked hotbar for new tile types
-- Add main menu to the game
+- Added trees to the game field
-- Add random generation for game field
+- Added walls to the game field
+- Reworked the background
+- Added main menu
-- Add ability to save and load world
+- Added save and load ability
-- Add sounds and music
+- Added sounds and music

+Code:
+- Added a class for items
+- Added a class for tiles
+- Added a class for character and items physics
+- Variable, class and method names improved and now reflect their purpose
+- Deleted unnecessary comments and translated remaining of them to English

+## Planned content
 **v0.6:**
-- Rework character class, improve its interface (add Terraria-like inventory and hotbar, add HP and mana bars, etc.)
+- Rework the interface class (add Terraria-like inventory and hotbar, add HP and mana bars, etc.)
-- Add more tiles in randomgen algorithm for use as crafting materials (clay, sand, etc.)
+- Add more tiles in randomgen for use as crafting materials (clay, sand, etc.)
 - Add crafting system and some crafting recipes
 - Add interactive equipment (workbench, furnace, etc.)
 - Add some weapons, tools and armor